hiyin/ragomics-doc/source/zh/docs/main/index.md

-# <span style="color:#00bfff">**Quickstart**</span>
+# <span style="color:#00bfff">**Quickstart Tutorial**</span>

-After launching the platform, users arrive on the homepage.
-They can follow the quickstart animation or the steps below as needed to get started.
+After launching the platform, users arrive on the platform's homepage.
+They can follow the quickstart tutorial's animation and the steps below as needed to get started.

 ![quickstart](../../img/quickstart-server-high-res.gif)